Birds and Clean Energy

 Transitioning to clean energy reduces pollution, slows the rise in global temperatures, and provides the pathway to a more sustainable future.
 This is crucial for frontline communities and the hundreds of bird species that face devastating range loss and extinction due to climate change.
 That’s why Audubon supports utility-scale clean energy and transmission development.

 Projects must be sited and operated with birds and people in mind.
 Thankfully, there are well-tested solutions informed by science that can be implemented to alleviate risks.
-Audubon works with clean energy developers, local communities, federal and state agencies, conservation partners, and other stakeholders to ensure the least impact on bird habitat and migration routes.
+Audubon works with clean energy developers, local communities, federal and state agencies, and conservation partners to ensure the least impact on bird habitat and migration routes.

 The climate threat facing birds is urgent.
 To achieve a future where both people and wildlife thrive, we need to rapidly build out photovoltaic (PV) solar and onshore and offshore wind infrastructure – as well as transmission lines to bring that power to the people who need it.
 By advocating for responsible and community-centered planning, we can protect birds from the worst impacts of climate change while preserving the places we all need.